antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

 ### Exercise questions

 - To which parts of the flowchart above the workflow in this section corresponds to?
-- What is preferable: one LLM-function with complicated prompt an argument specs, or several LLM-functions with simpler structure prompts and arguments?
+- What is preferable: one LLM-function with complicated prompt and argument specs, or several LLM-functions with simply structured prompts and arguments?

 ------